securitydatspring2019/OWASP_A7/README.md

 # OWASP A7 Cross-Site Scripting (XSS)
 *Much of the day will be focused aroung a Live Hacker Content.
 Prepare yourself by watching the video given below.
 I will set up a simple “hackable” Session based Server.
-The first one to succeed in stealing a SessionID, and another user's secret information, and explain for the class “the steps involved” wins a GOOD beer :-)*
+The first one to succeed in stealing a SessionID, and another user's secret information, and explain for the class “the steps involved” wins a nice juice shirt :-)*

 ### Snippet-file for today
 [TBD](https://docs.google.com/document/d/1sGegv6K4DeDuTAmXMhepzAaeDfDjIqWNIpj-jLL-kcI/edit?usp=sharing)